AT&T is a Fiber and DSL Service Provider

 current AT&T Internet Deals

-Fiber Optic!
-1 Gig "Internet 1000" fiber internet $70/mth with unlimited internet data.
-Now with HBOMax included (based on availability in your area).
+Fiber Internet!
+1 Gig "Internet 1000" fiber internet $80/mth with unlimited internet data.
+Plans up to 5 Gbps available!
+(Based on availability in your area)

-Build your own package with standalone AT&T internet plans or AT&T TV service bundles.
+Build your own package with standalone AT&T internet plans or AT&T service bundles.

 The AT&T company has roots stretching back to the invention of the telephone by Alexander Graham Bell.
 Bell and his future father-in-law established the American Telephone and Telegraph Company in 1885.
 Early acquisitions helped AT&T establish dominance over telephone services in the United States that lasted into the 1980s.

 Today AT&T is the world’s leader in communications and technology.
-It is one of the largest providers of mobile telephone services, TV and internet broadband services in the U.S. AT&T internet services can be found in over 21 states along with customized content, services, and applications.
-Their high speed internet plans can be bundled with any other AT&T plan including AT&T phone, AT&T Mobility and DirecTV.
-AT&T also offers a branded AT&T TV service as well as it's 1 Gig AT&T Internet 1000 fiber optic internet service.
+It is one of the largest providers of mobile telephone services, TV and internet broadband services in the U.S. AT&T services are available in more than 21 states along with customized content, services, and applications.
+Their internet plans can be bundled with any other AT&T plan including AT&T phone, AT&T Mobility and DirecTV.
+AT&T also offers a branded AT&T TV service as well as it's 1 Gig AT&T Internet 1000 fiber internet.

-- Advertised download speeds of up to 1 Gig (940 Mbps) with unlimited internet data in select areas with fiber optic service.
+- Advertised download speeds of up to 1 Gig (940 Mbps) with unlimited internet data in select areas with fiber internet service.

 - Fixed wireless with download speeds of up to 25 Mbps in select areas.
 Speeds may vary based on environmental factors.